Sydney-Informatics-Hub/training.artemis/index.md

 **Target audience:** Students and staff who would like to learn how to run compute jobs on Artemis HPC.
 Participants must have a valid USyd unikey.

-**Follow-on courses:** This course is designed as a 2-part session, with ‘Introduction to the Artemis HPC’ in the morning and ‘Data transfer and RDS for HPC’ in the afternoon.
-It is recommended to register for both, however you may choose to take these courses on separate days as suits your needs.
-‘Intermediate HPC (Automation)’ is another recommended course to follow up with.

 > ## Prerequisites
 > Competency on the Unix/Linux command line:
 >